-Know who the key suppliers are in each sub-category or commodity group to achieve better contract terms and develop solid supplier partnerships.
+Know the key suppliers in each sub-category or commodity group to achieve better contract terms and develop solid supplier partnerships.

 Ensure your spend taxonomy reflects your business categories.
-When your taxonomy is relevant, it is easier to untap consolidation opportunities and benefit from economies of scale.
+When your taxonomy is relevant, it is easier to act on consolidation opportunities and benefit from economies of scale.

 3. Know your stakeholders

-Procurement often comes in with a cost savings, compliance, and risk mitigation agenda.
+Procurement often comes in with cost savings, compliance, and risk mitigation in the agenda.
 What if you started the discussion with how you can help your stakeholders succeed and achieve their business goals?

 Prove the value of your contribution with hyper-relevant data and timely insights.
 Build trust and share your knowledge.

 Analytics tools help you find actionable insights from your data on a sub-category, function, and location level.
 Spend insights help find patterns on which to base sourcing decisions and supplier selection.
 Share your spend analysis with relevant stakeholders and welcome their input.